Breast cancer treatment timeline

 How long you’re in treatment will depend on which treatments you need to effectively remove or manage the cancer.

 - In early-stage breast cancer, the goal of treatment is to remove the cancer from your body and reduce the risk of breast cancer coming back.
 Early-stage breast cancer includes stages 0 to III.
-Typically, the higher the stage, the farther the cancer cells have traveled away from the breast.
+Typically, the higher the stage, the farther the cancer cells have spread away from the breast.

 - The goals for metastatic breast cancer are different.
 Metastatic breast cancer includes stage IV.
 While it’s not curable, it is treatable, and treatment is ongoing.
 The goal is to live as long as possible with the best possible quality of life.
 This means choosing treatments to control the cancer and to manage side effects, and changing those treatments as needed.
 You and your oncologist will work together to choose treatments that work best for you.